olivermaska/2023ws_do_om/blog.md

 ![Circle Structure](image-26.png)

- The basic principles of holacracy:
+ The basic principles of Holacracy:

 Roles:
-- In holacracy, each person in the organization defines clear roles and responsibilities to perform.
+- In Holacracy, each person in the organization defines clear roles and responsibilities to perform.
 - These roles are specific and changeable according to the needs of the organization.

 Sub-Circles:
-- It represents a more focused or specialized grouping of roles with a specific purpose or function
+- It represents a more focused or specialized grouping of roles with a specific purpose or function.
-- It contributes to the overall goals of the organization while maintaining a degree of autonomy
+- It contributes to the overall goals of the organization while maintaining a degree of autonomy.

 Super-Circle:
 - It is a higher-level circle in the organizational structure.